Skip to Primary Content

 What should I do if I find a stray cat?

-If you find a stray cat within the Airdrie city limits, please contact Tails to Tell Animal Rescue Shelter.
-They manage all found cat cases in the area.
+If you find a stray cat within the Airdrie city limits, please contact the Airdrie Animal Services Centre (AASC).
+Animal Services manages found cat cases in the area.

 Who should I contact if I find a stray dog?